angloeastern/devops-challenge/README.md

 - **Overview**: Provide a brief description of the project, including the purpose of the web application and the CI/CD pipeline.
 - **Setup Instructions**: Step-by-step instructions on how to:
    - Clone the repository.
-   - Set up the Azure infrastructure.
+   - Set up the Azure infrastructure using your IaC tool.
-   - Configure the CI/CD pipeline.
+   - Configure secrets (e.g., Key Vault access).
+   - Set up and run the GitHub Actions workflow.
-   - Deploy the application.
+   - Access the deployed application.
 - **Monitoring & Logging**: Explanation of how monitoring and logging were implemented using Azure Monitor and Log Analytics, including what metrics and alerts are set up.
+   - Metrics and alerts configured (e.g., CPU %, 5xx error rates).
+   - Log Analytics workspace setup and query examples (if applicable).
 - **Security Measures**: Detailed description of the security configurations, including the use of Azure Key Vault and SSL/TLS setup.
 - **Scalability Considerations**: Explanation of manual scaling configuration and theoretical discussion on auto-scaling.
 - **Testing Instructions**: Guidance on how to test the setup, including any simulated traffic tests for scalability.
+- **Cleanup Instructions**: (Optional) Manual or scripted steps to clean up Azure resources to avoid exceeding free tier limits.
 - **Rollback Mechanism**: (Optional) Describe the rollback mechanism if implemented.
 - **Disaster Recovery Plan**: (Optional) A brief description of a disaster recovery strategy.
+- **Known Issues & Limitations**: Mention anything unfinished or non-functional, if applicable.

 ### 3. Video Demonstration (Optional)
 A short video (5-10 minutes) demonstrating:
 - The CI/CD pipeline in action (e.g., triggering a deployment with a git push).
+- Deployed app.
 - Monitoring alerts and logging in Azure.
 - Manual scaling of the Azure App Service.
 The video should be hosted on a platform like YouTube (unlisted) or shared as a downloadable file.

 ### 4. Testing & Verification
 Ensure that the entire setup works from end to end.
-The CI/CD pipeline should successfully deploy the application to Azure, and the monitoring, security, and scalability features should be demonstrable.
+- CI/CD runs successfully.
+- App deploys and is accessible.
+- Monitoring and alerts function correctly.
+- Security features are in place.

+### 5. Time Expectation
+This challenge is expected to take approximately 5–8 hours depending on your familiarity with Azure and GitHub Actions.
+Focus on a functional and well-documented solution.
+Bonus tasks are optional.

-### 5. Submission Format
+### 6. Submission Format
 - All files and documentation should be committed and pushed to the GitHub repository.
 - Provide a summary in the repository's README.md of any known issues or limitations.
 - Email the submission details (GitHub repository link and optional video link) to the provided contact address.
+- Make sure the repository is public and well-organized.